Sachin2903/Notes/linux.md

 change route

 ## Pro linux command
-> awk
+>> awk
 programming in linux is done by shell scripting but if donot want to code we can use awk

-work on csv , tsv
+> work on csv , tsv , structure data , comma seperated data

 * awk '{print}' file_name --> to print file